 How many implants might you need?

-A dental implant is a titanium cylinder that is placed gently into the bone to replace the root of a tooth.
-The complete dental implant treatment requires three main parts:
+A dental implant is a replacement tooth that works just like the real thing.
+They use a titanium cylinder that is placed gently into the bone to replace the root of a tooth.

 After fitting the dental implant, we advise visiting the dentist regularly so that we can show you how to look after your new dental crown and to ensure the dental implant is firmly in place.
 Regular visits to the dental hygienist will also be recommended.